Home / Destinations / Singapore / The Perfect 5 Day Singapore Itinerary

 The museum shows how a diverse range of tenants lived on top of each other whilst having to contend with some pretty horrific living conditions.
 As well as documenting Chinatown’s history, the museum also shows just how far Singapore has developed in a short space of time.

-→ You can buy discounted tickets to the Chinatown Heritage Centre on Klook here.
+» You can buy advance tickets for the Chinatown Heritage Centre here.

 When you start to feel peckish join the crowds at either of Chinatown’s two excellent hawker centres, the Chinatown Complex Food Centre or the Maxwell Food Centre.